iDoc1/CountDown-iOS-App/README.md

 is allowed, but modification is not.
 See LICENSE for more details.

 ## System Requirements
-iOS 16.4+ is required to install the app.
+iOS 16.0+ is required to run the app.

 ## Screenshots
 ![workouts](./screenshots/workouts.png)